Poulouc/Pac-man_Level-Editor/README.md

 ### Level Editor

-- **User-Friendly Interface**: Intuitive interface for designing Pacman levels with ease.
+- **User-friendly Interface**: Intuitive interface for designing Pacman levels with ease.
 - **Customization**: Place different elements on the board, including walls, Pacman, ghosts, portals, and power-ups.
 - **Level Saving**: Save designed levels for later use and testing.
 - **Mirror Functionality**: Create mirrored versions of the board for added challenge and variety.